EnzymeFunctionInitiative/EST/docs/getting_started.rst

 in integrated HPC environments is also included below.

-Requirements can either be installed on a system level (not recommended) or in a directory that is adminstrated by the user.
+Requirements can either be installed on a system level (not recommended) or in a directory that is administered by the user.
 For the purposes of this guide it is assumed that the user has created a directory ``$EFIDEPS`` and added ``$EFIDEPS/bin`` to the path, and that all installations of requirements will be performed into subdirectories of ``$EFIDEPS``.
 Alternatively,